ehlesp/smallab-k8s-pve-guide/G030 - K3s cluster setup 13 ~ Deploying the Kubernetes Dashboard.md

 ### _Getting the administrator user's secret token_

 To log in your Kubernetes Dashboard with the administrator user also created in the deployment, you'll need to use it's secret token for authenticating in the app.
-You can get this token with the `kubectl` command.
+You can get this token with the `kubectl` command, but in a different way depending on what version of Kubernetes you're working.

+#### **On v1.23 and older.**

+Execute the following.

 ~~~bash
 $ kubectl -n kubernetes-dashboard describe secret admin-user-token